amatusko/vim-setup/README.md

 ```
 mkdir .vim
 ```
-## Now, clone the repo into the ~/.vim directory using --recursive
-## (this repo uses git submodules, so none of the packages will download without that flag)
+## Now, clone the repo into the ~/.vim directory using --recursive (this repo uses git submodules, so none of the packages will download without that flag)
 ```
 git clone --recursive https://amatusko@bitbucket.org/amatusko/vim-setup.git .vim/
 ```
-## Next, you need to symlink the .vimrc file to ~ from inside the ~/.vim directory (makes it easier for versioning)
+## Next, you need to symlink the .vimrc file to ~ from inside the ~/.vim directory to ~/.vimrc so it can be read by vim when you open it.
 ```
 ln -s .vim/.vimrc .vimrc
 ```
 ## And now you should have all of the plugins installed in the ~/.vim/bundle folder, and the individual package files should have contents.

 ## Using Nerdtree
 ### I have mapped "Ctrl+N to toggle nerdtree on and off.
-To get familiar
-### with the commands, type :help NERDTree, or hit the ? character while in the tree.
+To get familiar with the commands, type :help NERDTree, or hit the ? character while in the tree.

 ## The packages installed with this repo are:
 ```